What’s the difference between fee-only planning and asset-based financial planning?

 Is your financial planning agreement a one-time or ongoing engagement?

 In most cases, our fee-only planning agreements are one-time engagements, but clients are welcome to engage us on an ongoing basis if they choose.
-Clients may also subscribe to our online financial planning platform at a cost of $25 per month.

 Are there any unique services you offer?